Practice #2 – Prayer

 Repentance does not take away the consequences, just the penalty.
 Consequences are not God punishing us.
 They are the result of our choices.
 God isn’t mad at us because we have bad consequences from a choice made.

-“…For I know my transgressions, and my sin is always before me.
-Against you, you only, have I sinned and done what is evil in your sight,
+David says, “…For I know my transgressions, and my sin is always before me.
+Against you, you only, have I sinned and done what is evil in your sight, so that you are proved right when you speak and justified when you judge…”

 Ezekiel 23:35 (New International Version)